 The Agricultural Marketing and Finance curriculum provides for the study of agriculture with emphasis on business management, agricultural marketing, finance economics, information management, and human relations skills.
 It is supported with a strong basic agriculture technology core of instruction.
-Successful graduates will receive an associate in applied science degree and may have the option of continuing their education at a four-year institution or entering the following occupational areas:
+Successful graduates will receive an associate in applied science degree and may have the option of continuing their education at a four-year institution.